 Implement input validation for special characters on all the variables reflecting the browser and storing it in the database

 Implement client-side validation

 If this vulnerability is exploited successfully, it may result in the stealing of cookies, disclosure of end-user files, and redirection of the user to another page or site.

-Based on the CSW team’s recommendations, Ignite Realtime Openfire executed a validation on their end to mitigate this vulnerability.
+Based on the CSW team’s recommendations, Ignite Realtime Openfire executed a validation on their end and released a fix to mitigate this vulnerability.